AbinashBishoyi/FreeRapid/etc/readme.txt

 To setup your login details click on the Options button.
 Confirm account details by OK button.

 Only numerical account ID is supported.
 Other premium plugins are not implemented yet.

+Q: Windows users: How to run program from command line?
+A: Go to Start->Run and type:
+cmd ENTER
+cd path_to_freerapid_directory' ENTER
+frd.exe ENTER

+if you need to enter parameters, use eg. frd.exe --portable